CarloGagliolo/8bit-portfolio/README.md

 # 8bit-portfolio
-A portfolio with 8 bit style for my future business
+A portfolio with 8 bit style for my future business.
+A freelance carrer starts here!